What is the 2018 NFL Draft Plan For the New York Giants?

 Potential Day 1 Picks: Jaire Alexander (Louisville)

-I won’t even specify which position, this entire unit could use a Tosh.O type reboot.
-Gettleman has already started on this by bringing in Omameh and Solder, while letting Pugh, Fluker, and Richburg all walk.
-Overall, Ereck Flowers was deplorable as a top 10 pick playing left tackle and will try to transition to the right side, while the Giants will more than likely choose not to pick up his 5th year option.
-As of right now at guard, John Jerry and Patrick Omameh are slated to start, with the backups being John Greco, former undrafted free agent Jessamen Dunker, and Jon Halapio, who played well in spot start duty, while Brett Jones will look to build upon a positive year at center.
-Both 2nd year players, Chad Wheeler and Adam Bisnowaty, will compete to start over Flowers on the right side.
+The entire unit could use a Tosh.O type reboot.
+Gettleman has already started on this by bringing in Omameh and Solder, while letting Pugh, Fluker, and Richburg walk.
+Ereck Flowers was deplorable as a top 10 pick playing left tackle and will try to transition to the right side.
+As of now at guard, John Jerry and Patrick Omameh are slated to start.

 Potential Day 1 Picks: Quenton Nelson (Notre Dame), Isaiah Wynn (Georgia), Mike McGlinchey (Notre Dame), Connor Williams (Texas)

-My how things can change; the Giants are two offseasons removed from Oliver Vernon signing an 85 million dollar deal and Jason Pierre Paul signing a 66 million dollar deal.
-The latter played around 90% of the defensive snaps, while leading the team in sacks during the 2017 campaign.
-He has since been traded to the Tampa Bay Buccaneers, which leaves a huge void in a Giants defense that will be adopting more of a 3-4 look.
-Avery Moss, a 2017 5th round pick out of Youngstown State, and Romeo Okwara provide modest depth behind Vernon, which is very concerning and should lead to Dave Gettleman addressing the EDGE position.
-Although James Bettcher loves to scheme sacks, with multiple looks and heavy pressure, finding a “go to” pass rusher opposite of Vernon is ideal for this draft cycle.
-The Giants tied for 29th in sacks last season, with 27, and the Cardinals had 37, while leading the league in 2016 with 48 sacks, which was the second full year under James Bettcher’s tutelage.
+The New York Giants are two off-seasons removed from Oliver Vernon and Jason Pierre Paul signing multi million dollar deals.
+The latter played around 90% of the defensive snaps and lead the team in sacks during the 2017.
+He has since been traded to the Tampa Bay Buccaneers, which leaves a huge void in a Giants defense.
+A defense that will be adopting a 3-4 look.
+Avery Moss, 2017 5th round pick from Youngstown State, and Romeo Okwara provide depth behind Vernon.
+This is a concern and should lead to Dave Gettleman addressing the EDGE position.

 Potential Day 1 Picks: Bradley Chubb (NC State)